-In addition, Northern Ireland continues to experience significant economic and political and social uncertainty.
-Since January 2017, the power sharing executive and assembly have not been in operation and negotiations to restore the governing institutions have been unsuccessful.
-If an arrangement cannot be agreed, the current political structures in Northern Ireland may be subject to significant change.
-The uncertainty resulting from these developments may have an adverse impact on economic conditions in Northern Ireland and the region, which could in turn have an adverse effect on the Group, given its operations there.
+The power-sharing executive in Northern Ireland has reconvened after a three-year impasse.
+There is no guarantee, however, that the re-formed administration will prove resilient and, if it collapses again, the current political structures in Northern Ireland may be subject to significant change.
+The uncertainty resulting from these possible future developments may have an adverse impact on economic conditions in Northern Ireland and the region, which could in turn have an adverse effect on the Group, given its operations there.